 B1 B+ B+ Highly speculative

 B2 В В

 B3 B- B-

-Caa1 CCC+ С CCC C Substantial risks
+Caa1 CCC+ С CCC С Substantial risks

 Caa2 CCC Extremely speculative

 Caa3 CCC- In default with little prospect for recovery

-Ca СС
+Ca CC

 С

-С D / DDD / In default
+С D / DDD 1 In default

 1 DD

 1 D

-The rating from Standard & Poor's has been issued by Standard & Poor's Credit Market Services Europe Limited, United Kingdom, registered as credit rating agency under Regulation (EC) No 1060/2009.

-The rating from Moody's has been issued by Moody's Investors Service Limited, United Kingdom, registered as credit rating agency under Regulation (EC) No 1060/2009.
+The rating from Fitch Ratings has been issued by Fitch Ratings Limited, UK, and the rating from Standard & Poor's has been issued by Standard & Poor's Credit Market Services Europe Limited, UK.
+Both are registered as credit rating agencies under Regulation (EC) No 1060/2009 as amended by Regulation (EU) No 513/2011 (the "CRA Regulation").
+The rating from Moody's has been issued by Moody's Investors Service, Inc., which is not established in the EEA and is not certified under the CRA Regulation, but the rating it has issued is endorsed by Moody's Investors Service Ltd., UK, a credit rating agency established in the EEA and registered under the CRA Regulation.

-The rating from Fitch has been issued by Fitch Ratings Limited, United Kingdom, registered as credit rating agency under Regulation (EC) No 1060/2009.